Determining which rowing machine is best is a difficult question to answer!

-Choosing which rowing machine is best is such a personal experience.
+Choosing what type of rowing machine to buy is truly a personal preference.

-It’s the reason why some people give a rowing machine a 5-star rating and others give it 1-star!
+It’s the reason why some people give a rowing machine a 5-star review and others give it a 1-star review!

 The more appropriate question to ask is “which rowing machine is best for you”.

-There are hundreds of different rowing machines to choose from made by over a dozen different manufacturers so you’ll need to narrow down the long list by asking yourself a few questions.
+There are hundreds of different rowing machines made by over a dozen different manufacturers, so you’ll need to narrow down the long list by asking yourself a few questions.

-Figuring out how much you have to spend on a rower can narrow down the list of machines dramatically (of course this won’t be the case if you don’t have a budget).
+Figuring out how much you have to spend on a rower can narrow down the list of rowing machines dramatically.
+Of course, this won’t be the case if you don’t have a budget and can spend $2,000!

 If you don’t have a budget but you’re interested in saving money (who doesn’t like saving money), think about what you need versus what you want.
 This could mean the difference between spending a few hundred or a few thousand dollars.